kharmabum/fototropik/_pages/about.md

 <img src="https://f001.backblazeb2.com/file/fototropik/albums/ruston/ruston-3.jpg">

 Aloha.
 My name is Juan-Carlos Foust.
 I was born in Puerto Rico and raised in the southeastern United States.
-My mother's family is Puerto Rican descended from Spanish.
-My father's American descended from German and Irish.
+My mother's family is Puerto Rican descended from Spanish and Taino.
+My father is descended from German and Irish.
 I moved to California in 2009 and have called the Olympic Peninsula in Washington state home since October 2020.

-Much of my personal time is spent volunteering with the [Port Townsend Psychedelic Society][ptps] and [REACH WA](https://reachwa.org), the Responsible Entheogen Access and Community Healing Coalition.
-As an engineer at [Zymergen] (now [Ginkgo Bioworks][ginkgo]), I build tools to train microscopic organisms how to more sustainably produce useful compounds without reliance on fossil fuels as feedstock.
+I'm on the core leadership teams of the [Port Townsend Psychedelic Society][ptps] and [REACH WA](https://reachwa.org), the Responsible Entheogen Access and Community Healing Coalition.
+I'm also an ambassador to the [Heroic Hearts Project](https://www.heroicheartsproject.org) and a contributing writer to HowToUsePsychedelics.com.

+Professionally I work as an engineer at [Zymergen] (now [Ginkgo Bioworks][ginkgo]) where I build tools to communicate with microscopic organisms, teaching them how to sustainably produce useful compounds without reliance on fossil fuels as feedstock.
 From 2019-2022 I helped accelerate the decarbonization of our electrical grid by developing energy trading systems for sources of renewable power.

+Finally, I am student of all the Abrahamic religions, Buddhism, Taoism, animist mythology, and the sacred plant and fungi teachers.
 I believe we are here to be compassionate and to help the universe know itself.

-I also volunteer for Burning Man's Technology, Ranger, and GP&E departments.

 Outside of work and volunteering, I enjoy reading, traveling, movement, and stillness.